waldur/waldur-homeport/docs/config.md

  - `facebookClientId` - ID of Facebook application used for OAuth authentication.
     It is required if you use SOCIAL_SIGNUP method.

+ - `GoogleAnalyticsID` - Google Analytics ID, used for tracking, if specified, disabled by default.

 ## White-labeling

  - `shortPageTitle` is used as prefix for page title.